Geneva Institute for Democracy and Development

-The Geneva Institute for Democracy and Development (GIDD) is an independent international institute dedicated to research into peace, democracy, human rights and socio-economic problems.
-Established in 2004 in Geneva, GIDD provides data, analysis and recommendations, based on open sources, to policymakers, researchers, media and the interested public.
+The Geneva Institute for Democracy and Development (GIDD) is an independent international institute dedicated to research on topics and issues of peace, democracy, human rights, and social and economic problems.

+The institute was founded in 2004 in Geneva, Switzerland.
+Its main goal is to provide data, analysis, and recommendations to policy makers, researchers, the media, and the interested public.

 History and funding

-Founded in 2004, this think tank serves to further public education through the production and dissemination of accessible commentary and scholarship.
-The GIDD aims to provide a balanced and thoughtful perspective on topical issues, promoting open and rational debate based on evidence rather than ideology.
-The Institute also seeks financial support from other organizations in order to carry out its broad research programme, and in pursuit of its vision and mission.
+The Institute was established in 2004, and works to spread general culture and enhance public education by providing scholarships and publishing publications, research, and analyses.
+It aims to provide balanced and considered views on topical issues, and to promote open and rational debate based on scientific evidence rather than ideological orientations.

+The Institute also seeks financial support from other organizations in order to implement its broad research program and in pursuit of its vision and mission.

 Structure

-GIDD's organizational structure comprises the Research staff, the Organizing Committee and the President, together numbering around 15 people.
+The Institute has of a team of researchers, the organizing committee and the president, numbering approximately 15 people.

 International reach

 Located in Geneva, Switzerland, GIDD offers a unique platform for researchers from different countries to work in close cooperation.
 The Institute also hosts guest researchers and interns who work on issues related to the GIDD research programmes.
 GIDD maintains contacts with other research centres and individual researchers throughout the world.